 What types of experiences are acceptable to fulfill the required 200 hours of health care experience?

-Any paid or volunteer experience that is completed after graduation from high school in which a student participates in, or observes, the hands-on care of sick people will count toward the requirement.
+Any paid or volunteer experience that is completed after graduation from high school in which a student participates in, or observes, the hands-on care of patients will count toward the requirement.
 Many students use their required EMT/CNA course as a jumping off point to gain their experience.
-Other options include shadowing practicing health care providers, volunteering in a medically-related setting, or working with patients in their homes.
+Other options include volunteering in a medically-related setting, or working with patients in their homes.
 All experiences must be approved by the Pre-Professional Coordinator and logged on the appropriate log sheets.
-(LINK)
+Click here to download a log sheet.

 Where do students traditionally do their EMT/CNA training?